kyle-gonzales/cmsc134mp3-diez_gonzales_pulvera/README.md

 As we've discussed, attackers can get very creative when identifying potential vulnerabilities within an application.

+Surprise Attack!!!
 Consider a scenario where, prior to the implementation of input sanitization on the webpage, an attacker managed to inject malicious code into your database via a stored XSS/CSRF attack.
-Without input sanitization, the website becomes susceptible to the types of attacks we've previously discussed.
+When these posts are loaded, the CSRF and XSS attacks discussed earlier are successfully launched.

 ![alt text](./assets/image11.png)